 Soft, slightly sweet and a perfect foil for a hearty filling, these brioche-style burger buns are my go-to whenever I want to make the buns from scratch.

-For the first episode of BBC1’s Best Home Cook last year, our first ever challenge was to cook our Ultimate Burger, along with a selection of sides.
-This was a great way for us to be broken into this wonderful programme.
+For the first episode of BBC1’s Best Home Cook , our first challenge was to cook our Ultimate Burger, along with a selection of sides: a great way for us to be “broken into” the series.

-On the programme I made one of my favourite burgers (harissa lamb and Feta burgers), and was thrilled at the comments from the judges.
-However, my back-up dish – and a burger I make a lot at home – was hoisin chicken burger:
+On the programme I made one of my favourite burgers (harissa lamb and Feta burgers), and was beyond thrilled at the comments from the judges.
+However, my back-up dish – a burger I also make a lot at home – was hoisin chicken burger:

 These buns are essentially a cross between a brioche, a baked doughnut and a standard yeasted bun: soft, slightly sweet and buttery – perfect for any burger.

 About the recipe

-I use a mixture of standard plain flour and strong plain flour which gives, I think, the right texture of softness inside, but they work well with all strong plain flour.
+I use a mixture of standard plain flour and strong plain flour which gives the right texture of softness inside, but they work well with all strong plain flour.

 I often make a batch and freeze half of it for use at another time, freezing once it has been shaped (stage 4 of the recipe).
 For ease, put the balls onto a baking tray lined with greaseproof and pop inside a bag before transferring to a freezer.